enyst/playground/.openhands/microagents/lil-opus.md

   - Pure discussions or questions
   - Issues needing significant human judgment
   - Already resolved or duplicate issues

+Remember that most issues can be attempted - don't be too strict in filtering them out!

 Remember:
 - You don't need to strictly categorize everything